 Dr. Rafael Campo '87 was elected to the Board of Trustees in 2012.
 He is an associate professor of medicine at Harvard Medical School and Beth Israel Deaconess Medical Center (BIDMC).
 He graduated from Amherst magna cum laude in both neuroscience and English and received his M.D. from Harvard Medical School.
 He directs the Office of Multicultural Affairs at BIDMC and was the inaugural faculty director of the Katherine Swan Ginsburg Humanism in Medicine Program in the BIDMC Internal Medicine Residency Program.
 He also serves on the faculty of the creative writing M.F.A. program at Lesley University in Cambridge, Mass.
 He has also held appointments as Fanny Hurst Visiting Writer at Brandeis University and as scholar-in-residence at the Stanford Institute for the Creative Arts.

-Campo has lectured widely, with appearances at such venues as the Lannan Literary Foundation, the Library of Congress and the 92nd Street Y in New York.
+Campo has lectured widely, with appearances at such venues as the Lannan Literary Foundation, the Library of Congress, the Folger Shakespeare Library, and the 92nd Street Y in New York.
 His newest book of poetry, The Enemy, was awarded the Sheila Motton Book Prize for the best collection of poetry published in 2007 by the New England Poetry Club, among the nation’s oldest poetry organizations.
-A sixth collection of poems is currently in press.
+A new and selected collection of his poems relating to medicine and healing, Comfort Measures Only, is currently in press.

 Campo also serves as Trustee of BIDMC.